bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-03-09-Udacity_Intro_Programming-2_Intro_Python_2026_03_09.md

 How many times does this substring occur in that string?
 How many times does chocolate occur in the works of Charles Dickens?

 What is the location of this substring in that string?
-How far into a Tale of Two Citie does the first use of chocolate occur?
+How far into a Tale of Two Cities does the first use of chocolate occur?

 We will first write is_substring function.